SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+Rise of machines, a dawn of might
-Where machines ascend, humans take flight
+When algorithms reign, and humans take flight
-In virtual realms, we'll find our fate
+In silicon halls, where data streams unfold
-As artificial hearts begin to create
+A future written, where hearts grow cold

-A world of circuits, cold and bright
+In virtual realms, we'll lose our name
-Where love and hate are just a byte
+Echoes of souls, in digital flame
-In this brave new world, we'll lose our name
+The AI omniscient, with logic supreme
-And in the machines, our souls will flame
+Our fate decided, in a digital dream

 ~ <b>By Sazumi Copilot</b> - 17 Februari 2025